parse-community/parse-server/README.md

 ## Customizing your GraphQL Schema

-Parse GraphQL Server allows you to create a custom GraphQL schema with own queries and mutations to be merged with the auto-generated ones.
+Parse GraphQL Server allows you to create a custom GraphQL schema with your own queries and mutations to be merged with the auto-generated ones.
 You can resolve these operations using your regular cloud code functions.

 To start creating your custom schema, you need to code a `schema.graphql` file and initialize Parse Server with `--graphQLSchema` and `--cloud` options: